chrisl8/ArloBot/node/BehaviorPlanning.md

-Once we have a map loaded return SUCCESS. until then, return FAILURE. if AutoExplore and LoadMap fail, this node fails.
+Once we have a map loaded return SUCCESS. until then, return FAILURE. if LoadMap fail, this node fails.

 ##### UnPlugRobot Node
 When robot is unplugged return SUCCESS,